 Guys who are not circumcised need to take extra care to clean properly beneath their foreskins.
 The warm, moist folds of the foreskin are the perfect environment for yeast to thrive.
 Keeping the area clean and dry may help prevent an infection, but if symptoms do show up, a trip to the doctor will treat the infection.

 If you do have a yeast infection, your doctor will probably prescribe a pill to swallow or a cream, tablet, or suppository to put in the vagina.
 When you get home, follow all the directions on the package carefully.
-Creams, tablets, and suppositories for the vagina often come with an applicator to help you place the medicine inside your vagina, where it can begin to work.
-If you're using a vaginal treatment, you should abstain from sex until the infection has been treated — these medications can weaken condoms and diaphragms.
+Creams, tablets, and suppositories often come with an applicator to help you place the medicine inside your vagina, where it can begin to work.
+If you're using a vaginal treatment and are sexually active, you should not have sex until the infection has been completely treated because these medicines can weaken condoms and diaphragms.

 Yeast infections can be annoying, especially if they happen regularly.
 To help avoid them, follow your doctor's advice, wear cotton underwear, and try to wear loose-fitting clothes.
 Your body will thank you.